 In determining fair value, the Company uses various valuation approaches including market, income and/or cost approaches.
 FASB standard "Fair Value Measurements" (Topic 820) establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs that market participants would use in pricing the asset or liability developed based on market data obtained from independent sources.
-Unobservable inputs are those that reflect the Company's expectation of the assumptions market participants would use in pricing the asset or liability developed based on three levels based on the reliability of inputs as follows:
+Unobservable inputs are those that reflect the Company's expectation of the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
+The hierarchy is broken down into three levels based on the reliability of inputs as follows: